pillar-markup/Microdown/README.md

 #### Quote block
 When a line starts with '> ' it delimits a quoteblock.
-However the markup is not interpeter.
+However the markup is not interpreted.

 #### Codeblock
 Codeblock do not support more than for backticks.